- The first attacker was 6ft tall with short blond hair and was wearing black trousers and a white T-shirt.

 - But in an overall rating and in the face of adversities - natural and manmade - her government is not as black as it is painted to be.

-- (Of a person) undergo a sudden and temporary loss of consciousness: they knocked me around and I blacked outMore example sentences
+- Undergo a sudden and temporary loss of consciousness: they knocked me around and I blacked outMore example sentences

 - He could feel his consciousness shutting down, blacking out…